Do you just have a cool logo? Or branding that really works?

 A logo does not live on a white surface, but in everyday life: on smartphones, packaging, banners, vehicles and business cards.

-It must therefore be designed flexibly so that it remains legible and recognizable in any environment.
+That is why it must be designed so flexibly that it remains legible and recognizable in any environment.

 Consistent colors, clear shapes and clean proportions reduce the cognitive load when viewing – our brain prefers what is easy to process (Lee & Labroo, Journal of Marketing Research, 2004).